chapel-lang/chapel/doc/rst/language/spec/procedures.rst

 Argument Intents
 ----------------

-Argument intents specify how an actual argument is passed to a routine where it is represented by the corresponding formal argument.
+Argument intents specify how an actual argument is passed to a function where it is represented by the corresponding formal argument.

 The argument intents are: